 Strains affect muscles or tendons, the tissues that connect muscles to bones.
 Common strains occur in the lower back and in the hamstring, the muscle in the back of your thigh.

 If you have experienced a sports injury, make an appointment with Dr. Dunbar at her practice in Burnsville, Minnesota, right away.
 Her expertise in sports medicine and her patient-centered approach will get you on the path to recovery in no time.
-Book your appointment online or call today.
+Book an appointment by giving us a call today.